nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testGroup.md

   </tr>
 </table>

-The date time that the observation was reported on by the laboratory or other report provider.
+The date time that the observations were reported on by the laboratory or other report provider.

 ### performer ###